bagl0025/social-network-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Social Network API is ....
+Social Network API is a web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

 # Table of Contents